oxfordmmm/piezo/README.md

 2. [snpit](https://github.com/philipwfowler/snpit).
 This is Class based version of Sam Lipworth's SNP-IT code.
 It is only used in the `bin/piezo-vcf-parse.py` example and can be easily removed.
 Again, you'll need to clone and install first.

 3. [datreant](https://datreant.readthedocs.io/en/latest/).
 Is used heavily in CRyPTIC and not used so much here.
 I probably could cut it out, but I like it...
-Is on Pypi so should automatically install.
+Best to install via pip3

+`$ pip3 install datreant --user`

-4. Everything else is fairly standard / should be installed by the `setup.py`
+4. Everything else is fairly standard / should be installed by the `setup.py` if you don't already have it
 * pandas
 * numpy
 * PyVCF